zibasec/django-saml2-pro-auth/README.md

 - models (with multi-tentant support) for idp and sp in order to facilitate management via django admin
 - Tests/Support for Django 2

+## Release Process

+The following release process is manual for now but may be integrated into a CI action in the future.

+All code contributions are merged to the main branch through a standard pull request, test, review, merge process.
+At certain intervals new releases should be cut and pushed to PyPI.
+This is the standard process for creating new releases from the main branch.

+1. Update the version information in `setup.cfg` e.g., `version = X.Y.Z`
+1. Create a new `git` tag with the same version

+    ```sh
+    git tag -a -s vX.Y.Z -m 'Version X.Y.Z'
+    ```

+    - `-s` requires you to have GPG and signing properly setup.
+1. Push the tags to the remote

+    ```sh
+    git push --follow-tags origin vX.Y.Z
+    ```

+1. Create the source and binary distributions and upload to PyPI.

+    ```sh
+    # runs
+    # python setup.py sdist bdist_wheel
+    # twine check dist/*
+    tox -f build
+    # upload to test pypi
+    twine upload testpypi dist/django_saml2_pro_auth-X.Y.Z-*
+    # upload to production pypi
+    twine upload dist/django_saml2_pro_auth-X.Y.Z-*
+    ```

+1. Create a release on GitHub

+**TODO** Add a proper CHANGELOG to release process.

 [build-status]: https://github.com/zibasec/django-saml2-pro-auth/actions?query=workflow%3Abuild-and-test+branch%3Amaster
 [build-status-badge]: https://img.shields.io/github/workflow/status/zibasec/django-saml2-pro-auth/build-and-test/master
 [license]: https://raw.githubusercontent.com/zibasec/django-saml2-pro-auth/master/LICENSE